Review of Washington National Insurance Company

 With term life insurance, the biggest issue is that all those premiums go to waste as soon as the term comes to an end.
 Return of Premium life insurance to the rescue.
 With a ROP rider you will actually see your premiums paid back to you if you outlive the policy.
 As you might expect, this will increase the premiums you pay but it can be a handy tool to have if you’re young enough to expect to outlive your policy.
 Let’s not forget, at the end of your policy, you’ll be older, more expensive to insure, and left without a policy in place.

 Finally, this rider is essentially the same as the Terminal Illness rider but it protects against illnesses that aren’t life-threatening and haven’t put a clock on your life.
-If you want the added protection, Washington National even allows you to buy Critical Illness as a separate policy.
+If you want the added protection, Washington National even allows you to buy Critical Illness insurance as a separate policy.